What are Large Language Models(LLMs)?

 • The feedforward layers of Large Language Models have multiple fully connected layers that apply nonlinear transformations to the input embeddings.
 These layers help the model learn higher-level abstractions from the input text.

-• The recurrent layers of LLMs are designed to interpret information from the input text in sequence.
-These layers maintain a hidden state that is updated at each time step, allowing the model to capture the dependencies between words in a sentence.
+• The recurrent layers of LLMs interpret information from the input text sequentially.
+These layers hold a hidden state that updates at each time step, enabling the model to capture dependencies between words in a sentence.

 Examples of LLMs